bridge art project

 We commit to deepen understanding and knowledge to foster reconciliation and inclusion.

 Echuca and Moama are twin towns on the Murray River at its closest point to Melbourne.
 The towns have a long history as a tourist destination bringing many return visitors to the region and supporting the local economy.
 To date in Echuca, the focus has been on post-European-settlement – the paddle steamers, the wharf, the timber industry.
-The focus of the Bridge Art Project based in Moama, will be on the arts, immersed in nature, and will strongly feature First Nations art and history and untold stories from those previously silenced or unamplified.
+The focus of the Bridge Art Project based in Moama, will be on the arts, immersed in nature.

-The project will simultaneously bridge histories and pave a future while facilitating an educated reexamination of diverse perspectives.
+The project will simultaneously bridge histories and encourage engagement and facilitate diverse perspectives.
 It aims to prompt new conversations that enquire into the past for direction.

 The Bridge Art Project Gallery

-The plan for arts precinct will include building a new gallery on Meninya Street and a raised walkway from the gallery to Dhungala, the Murray River, a distance of approximately 1km through riverine forest.
+The plans for the arts precinct include the building a new gallery on Meninya Street.
+A raised walkway will provide access from the gallery site to the 17 hectares of riverine forest.
+Dhungala, the Murray River, is a distance of approximately 1km away through the riverine forest.

-The gallery will house a permanent collection and will exhibit visiting shows from across a broad spectrum of the arts, providing either a free or a paid experience.
-The gallery building will include a large community art space, as well as a café and gallery shop.
+The gallery will host exhibitions from across a broad spectrum of the arts, providing either a free or a paid experience.
+A large community art space will be a cultural hub for the community, supporting artists and peole of all ages and abilities to explore their creativity.
+The café and gallery shop will provide more reasons to visit.
 See the Masterplan developed by Terroir and Partners at: bridgeartproject.com.au.

 Across Rivers, Across Cultures, Across History